0xTamil/awesome-low-level/README.md

 > By studying C, you can better understand **why certain language features and abstractions became necessary** and gain a deeper understanding of what is happening **under the hood** something that can be harder to see when working only with higher-level languages such as Python or JavaScript.

-If you want to understand **how computers work at a lower level**, learn how memory and data are handled, or work in areas such as **operating systems, embedded systems, compilers, game engines, graphics, or performance-critical software**, learning C provides a strong foundation.
+If you want to understand **how computers work at a lower level**, learn how memory and data are handled, or work in **low level systems**, learning C provides a strong foundation.

 ---

-## What about C++ ?
+## C vs C++ in Low-Level Programming

 There is a common confusion among beginners about which language is better for low-level programming: **C or C++**.
 You will often hear the advice **"learn C before C++."** There is a reason behind it, but that doesn't mean C++ is a bad choice.